Last Updated on March 21, 2021 by Julia Wilson

 How does vitamin A toxicosis occur in cats?

-Cats can develop vitamin A toxicosis when they are fed a diet containing foods which are rich in vitamin A, most often this would be a diet high in liver.
+Cats can develop vitamin A toxicosis when they are fed a diet containing foods that are rich in vitamin A, most often this would be a diet high in liver.

 Supplementing your cat’s diet with cod liver oil.